The Game of Thrones Iceland Route: Main Stops & Locations

-Game of Thrones Iceland
+Game of Thrones Locations in Iceland

 blog authorBy Johanna Sigurðardóttir shield verificationVerified Expert

 Whether you’re a Game of Thrones fan, just an admirer of beautiful scenery, or just want to see what all the fuss is about, read on.
-In this article, we discuss the Game of Thrones Iceland route in detail and tell you exactly what you can look forward to.
+In this article, we discuss the Game of Thrones route in detail and tell you exactly what you can look forward to.

-Game of Thrones Iceland
+Why Was Game of Thrones Filmed in Iceland?

-How Difficult was it to Shoot Game of Thrones in Iceland?
+How Difficult Was it to Shoot Game of Thrones in Iceland?

 Unfortunately for the cast and crew, the icy attraction of Iceland meant that most scenes had to be shot in winter.
 Anyone who has ever visited the island knows that winter is not generally considered the go-to season for outdoor fun.